WorldCup Sampling for Multi-bit LLM Watermarking: Preliminaries

 \paragraph{Watermark Embedding.} For zero-bit watermarking SynthID-Text~\citep{dathathri2024scalable}, at each generation step $t$, a random seed $r_t$ is derived by hashing the previously generated text together with a secret watermark key $\xi \in \Xi$.
 The seed is then provided to $m$ independent pseudo-random functions (PRFs) $\mathbf{g} = (g_1, \ldots, g_m)$~\citep{goldreich1986construct}, each of which assigns a binary value $g_\ell(x_i, r_t) \in \{0,1\}$ to every token $x_i \in \mathcal{V}$, where $\ell\in\{1,\ldots,m\}$.
 Token selection proceeds via an $m$-layer tournament-based sampling scheme.
 Concretely, $N^m$ candidate tokens are independently sampled from the model distribution $P_{\Theta}(\cdot \mid p_0, \mathbf{x}_{<t})$ to form the leaves of a complete $N$-ary tournament tree of depth $m$.
 At each layer $\ell$, candidates are grouped in sets of $N$ and compared using the corresponding PRF scores $g_\ell(\cdot,r_t)$.
 In practice, $N$ is set to $2$, which corresponds to pairwise comparisons.
 The highest-scoring token in each group advances to the next layer, with ties broken at random.
 This elimination process continues until ultimately a single token remains, which is emitted as the output token $x_t$.

 \paragraph{Watermark Detection.} By design, tournament sampling biases the generation process toward tokens that attain higher scores under the watermarking functions $\mathbf{g}$.
-Given a generated text $\mathbf{y} = (y_1,y_2,\ldots, y_T)$, watermark detection evaluates the degree to which the text $\mathbf{y}$ aligns with the functions $\mathbf{g}$.
+Given a generated text $\mathbf{y} = (y_1,y_2,\ldots, y_T)$, watermark detection measures how well the text $\mathbf{y}$ aligns with the functions $\mathbf{g}$.
 Formally, the detection statistic is defined as the average watermark score over the sequence: